 7.4.4 Uncoupled Model

-For the complete TLP system, including tendons and risers, the components of Equation 14 are very complex and include coupling between various loading and response components.
-To make the problem more manageable, a common simplification is to limit the system model to a single rigid body supported by massless springs, and explicitly exclude tendon and riser displacements.
-Neglecting such tendon/riser coupling effects leads to a system model with only the six degrees of freedom described by Figure 6.
-The fixed coordinates are coincident with the principal directions of the platform when the platform is at rest.
-The simple modeling approach that assumes no interaction between tendon/riser dynamic response and the platform dynamic response is called ''uncoupled analysis".
+For the complete TLP system, including tendons and risers, the components of Equation 16 are very complex and include coupling between various loading and response components.
+To make the problem more manageable, a common simplification is to limit the system model to a single rigid body supported by massless springs and explicitly exclude tendon and riser displacements.
+Neglecting such tendon/riser coupling effects leads to a system model with only six degrees of freedom described by Figure 6.
+The fixed coordinates coincide with the principal directions of the platform when the platform is at rest.
+The simple modeling approach that assumes no interaction between tendon/riser dynamic response and the platform dynamic response is called as ''uncoupled analysis".
 In the uncoupled model, the inertia effects of the tendons and risers on the platform can be approximated by modification of the platform inertia matrix.

 A convenient coordinate system is a body-fixed, right-handed coordinate system with origin at the mean position of the center of gravity of the platform (or some other convenient location such as the keel).
-For the simple model described in Figure 6, the position vector coordinate is given by Equation 16.
+For the simple model described in Figure 6, the position vector coordinate is given by Equation 18.